porterjamesj/iou/README.md

 ## Installation

 iou is a python script with no external dependencies.
-You do need to have the `json` module, which means python 2.6 of greater.
+You do need to have the json module, which means python version 2.6 or greater.

     $ git clone https://github.com/porterjamesj/iou.git
 	$ python setup.py install